-I am not much of a clicker trainer myself, but I recognize its benefits.
+I do not do a lot of clicker training myself, but I recognize its benefits.

 I also know many of you prefer clicker training to other training methods or would at least like to learn more about it.
-(I actually find clicker training works well with my cat Beamer!)
+(Clicker training works well with my cat Beamer!)

 I reached out to two professional dog trainers and asked them about some of the most common mistakes or misunderstandings they see when it comes to clicker training a dog.

 If the rest of you have any additional mistakes or ideas to add to the list, please do so in the comments.

 If you’d like to order a clicker, check out Mighty Paw’s clicker here.

 Mistake #1 – Using the clicker as an attention-getter instead of a marker.